BingX Review 2026

 - No inactivity fee: BingX does not charge for dormant accounts, which is a genuine positive

-My Fee Optimization Strategy
+Fee Optimization Tips

-After four months, here is what worked for me: Use limit orders exclusively on spot.
+Use limit orders exclusively on spot.
 Use TRC20 for all USDT withdrawals.
 Skip the instant buy feature and use spot trading directly.
 Track your 30-day volume and time larger trades to push past VIP thresholds when you are close.
 Move profits to cold storage using low-fee networks.

 Compare with alternatives: See detailed fee comparisons with Bybit, Bitget, and OKX to find the lowest costs for your specific trading pattern.